lutzhamel/popsom/README.md

 # popsom
-R package for self-organizing maps
+R package for self-organizing maps contains state of the art learning algorithms, visualizations, and evaluation functions.